 2. Enhance your Own Brand Reputation

-When you properly screen your customers with EDD, you can help prevent dirty money — money from corrupt politicians, criminals and terrorists — from sneaking into your ecosystem.
-This means taking the necessary precautions to know your customer at a more fundamental level — not just their company name and where they do business, but who owns the entity, the actual beneficial owner.
+When you properly screen your customers with enhanced due diligence measures, you can help prevent dirty money — money from corrupt politicians, criminals and terrorists — from sneaking into your ecosystem.
+This means taking the necessary precautions to know your customer at a more fundamental level — not just their company name and where they do business, but who owns the entity, also known as ultimate beneficial ownership (UBO).
 Building in the necessary safeguards will help defend against fraud loss, compliance fines and loss of reputation.

 3. Deter Financial Crime

 The idea is that knowing your customers — verifying identities, making sure they’re real, confirming they’re not on any prohibited lists and assessing their risk factors — can keep money laundering, terrorism financing and more run-of-the-mill fraud schemes at bay.
-The ounce of prevention lets you focus more on business growth because more business is carried out within a positive legal climate.
+An ounce of prevention lets you focus more on business growth because you’re conducting more business within a positive legal climate.